 In the event of your death, Basic and Voluntary Term Life Insurance coverage benefits are paid to the named beneficiaries on file with HR Services.
 You have one set of beneficiaries for both your Basic and Voluntary Term Life Insurance coverage.
+(Benefits for Pilot Additional Life Insurance are paid to the beneficiary named for your retiree benefit program.)
 When you enroll for benefits when you are first eligible as a new employee, or during Annual Benefits Enrollment, you designate your beneficiaries.
 You may change your beneficiary designation at any time during the year by accessing the Benefits Service Center.